Heart Healthy Tips for All

 Physical Issues

 • Heart diseases affect men and women physically through complications associated with issues like hair loss and low libido, respectfully.
 If we or our partner are experiencing either, consider a hair loss medication or a libido pill to help.
 Hair loss can be prompted by decreased blood flow to our hair follicles which could be a result of heart disease.
-While low libido can be the result of various issues, we can combat symptoms such as stress by talking to our partner about how we are feeling and experiencing.
+While low libido can be the result of various issues, we can combat symptoms such as stress by talking to our partner about how we are feeling and experiencing it.

 Sleeping Issues